 Look for designer brands that aren’t covered in dust or dirt.
 Designer labels are often sold at deep discounts because they’ve been sitting around for so long; their original owners may no longer want them or have lost interest in them.
 That doesn’t mean they’re poor quality — but they may require more cleaning than other items in the store.

 9. Put a Freeze On Credit Card Spending

 How do you feel when you see your credit cards?
-Do you think about how much debt they are generating or do you think of the freedom they provide?
+Do you think about how much debt they are generating, or do you think about the freedom they provide?
 If it is the latter, then there is an easy way to remind yourself that they are not free.
 Put them in the freezer!